Olympic Park (Montreal): Biodome

 The Montreal Biodome is a facility that allows visitors to walk through replicas of four ecosystems found in the Americas.
 These ecosystems are the Tropical Forest, the Laurentian Forest, the Saint Lawrence Marine Eco-system and the Sub-Polar Region.
 The building was originally constructed for the 1976 Olympic Games as a velodrome with 2,600 seats.
 It hosted both track cycling and judo events.
 Renovations on the building began in 1989 and in 1992 the indoor nature exhibit was opened.
 It is part of the Espace pour la Vie district of museums centered around life and nature.

 Rio Tinto Alcan Planetarium

-The Rio Tinto Alcan Planetarium is one of the newer additions to Olympic Park.
+The Planetarium, also known as the Rio Tinto Alcan Planetarium, is one of the newer additions to Olympic Park.
 It started its operations in 2013, replacing Montreal's previous planetarium, which closed in 2011.
 The planetarium features a number of films and expositions centered around astronomy and outer space.
 It is part of the Espace pour la Vie district of museums centered around life and nature.